-Well I’m here to debunk a few myths and explain to you just why a gap year program is still the best way to find memorable experiences, insight into local cultural, discoveries off the beaten path and is actually super hard to duplicate yourself during your gap year.
+Well we're here to debunk a few myths and explain to you just why a gap year programme is still the best way to find memorable experiences, insight into local cultural, discoveries off the beaten path, and is actually super hard to replicate yourself during your gap year.

-A common misconception: if you go on a program you won’t actually have an authentic experience, no Airbnb local home and no chance to explore the areas that interest you.
+A common misconception: if you go on a programme you won’t actually have an authentic experience, no cultural immersion, and no chance to explore the areas that interest you.

 Well in fact you’ll end up with lots of local interaction, living with locals, all organised for you so you don’t have to worry with the hassle of sifting through endless Airbnb reviews.
-For those programs, like ours, that offer a group leader, you basically travel with a local guide round their country – what better way to understand a country?
+For programmes like ours that offer a group leader, you basically travel with a local guide around their country – what better way to understand a country?

-Yes on the face of it the upfront cost of a program is high.
+Yes on the face of it the upfront cost of a programme is high.
 However, what you get for your money is 100% worth it.

 The upfront cost, on the whole covers most/if not all of your expenses whilst you’re away, you therefore know where you stand.
 No issues with spending more than you thought you were going to.

-You’ll be taken to local restaurants, you’ll explore off the tourist trail all which will end up costing you more if you go it alone – heading to that restaurant in the middle of a busy square in Lima, because you need lunch will add up really quickly…
+You’ll be taken to local restaurants, you’ll explore off the tourist trail, all which will often end up costing you more if you go it alone.

 Like any situation there will probably be someone in the group that you find annoying or don’t quite click with.
-That said programs attract like-minded people with similar interests, a recipe for making great connections.
+That said, programmes attract like-minded people with similar interests, a recipe for making great connections.

-If you choose your program right you’ll also be with people at a similar stage.
-All the Leap programs send away students aged between 17 and 24 so no chance of accidentally ending up with your mum on the trip.
-And hey, best of all, we put all the participants in touch before you head off so you can get chatting and get to know one another… if you for any reason don’t get on with anyone (by the way we’ve not known this to happen) then you can switch and find a program where the group is better suited to your kind of people.
+If you choose your programme right you’ll also be with people at a similar stage.
+All the Leap programmes send away students aged between 18 and 22 so no chance of accidentally ending up with your mum on the trip.
+And best of all, we put all the participants in touch before you head off so you can get chatting and get to know one another… if you for any reason don’t get on with anyone (by the way we’ve not known this to happen) then you can switch and find a programme where the group is better suited to your kind of people.

-So there we have it a few myths debunked for you, ultimately, a program can provide you with great experiences, amazing friends and free accommodation across the globe for any travel later on.
+So there we have it, a few myths debunked for you, ultimately a programme can provide you with great experiences, amazing friends, and life-changing moments across the globe for any travel later on.
 Best way to be convinced…try it for yourself, check out our quiz to find your best fit.